rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 He supposed that his brothers would understand that God was giving them salvation by his hand, but they did not understand. ^0725

-And on the following day he appeared to them as they were quarreling and tried to reconcile them, saying, Men, you are brothers.
-Why do you wrong each other? ^0726
+And on the following day he appeared to them as they were quarreling and tried to reconcile them, saying, 'Men, you are brothers.
+Why do you wrong each other?' ^0726

-But the man who was wronging his neighbor thrust him aside, saying, Who made you a ruler and a judge over us? ^0727
+But the man who was wronging his neighbor thrust him aside, saying, 'Who made you a ruler and a judge over us? ^0727

-Do you want to kill me as you killed the Egyptian yesterday? ^0728
+Do you want to kill me as you killed the Egyptian yesterday?' ^0728

 At this retort Moses fled and became an exile in the land of Midian, where he became the father of two sons. ^0729

 Now when forty years had passed, an angel appeared to him in the wilderness of Mount Sinai, in a flame of fire in a bush. ^0730

-When Moses saw it, he was amazed at the sight, and as he drew near to look, there came the voice of the Lord : ^0731
+When Moses saw it, he was amazed at the sight, and as he drew near to look, there came the voice of the Lord: ^0731

-I am the God of your fathers, the God of Abraham and of Isaac and of Jacob.
+'I am the God of your fathers, the God of Abraham and of Isaac and of Jacob.'
 And Moses trembled and did not dare to look. ^0732

-Then the Lord said to him, Take off the sandals from your feet, for the place where you are standing is holy ground. ^0733
+Then the Lord said to him, 'Take off the sandals from your feet, for the place where you are standing is holy ground. ^0733

 I have surely seen the affliction of my people who are in Egypt, and have heard their groaning, and I have come down to deliver them.
-And now come, I will send you to Egypt. ^0734
+And now come, I will send you to Egypt.' ^0734

-This Moses, whom they rejected, saying, Who made you a ruler and a judge? —this man God sent as both ruler and redeemer by the hand of the angel who appeared to him in the bush. ^0735
+This Moses, whom they rejected, saying, 'Who made you a ruler and a judge?'--this man God sent as both ruler and redeemer by the hand of the angel who appeared to him in the bush. ^0735

 This man led them out, performing wonders and signs in Egypt and at the Red Sea and in the wilderness for forty years. ^0736

-This is the Moses who said to the Israelites, God will raise up for you a prophet like me from your brothers. ^0737
+This is the Moses who said to the Israelites, 'God will raise up for you a prophet like me from your brothers.' ^0737

 This is the one who was in the congregation in the wilderness with the angel who spoke to him at Mount Sinai, and with our fathers.
 He received living oracles to give to us. ^0738

 Our fathers refused to obey him, but thrust him aside, and in their hearts they turned to Egypt, ^0739

-saying to Aaron, Make for us gods who will go before us.
-As for this Moses who led us out from the land of Egypt, we do not know what has become of him. ^0740
+saying to Aaron, 'Make for us gods who will go before us.
+As for this Moses who led us out from the land of Egypt, we do not know what has become of him.' ^0740

 And they made a calf in those days, and offered a sacrifice to the idol and were rejoicing in the works of their hands. ^0741

-But God turned away and gave them over to worship the host of heaven, as it is written in the book of the prophets : Did you bring to me slain beasts and sacrifices, during the forty years in the wilderness, O house of Israel? ^0742
+But God turned away and gave them over to worship the host of heaven, as it is written in the book of the prophets: 'Did you bring to me slain beasts and sacrifices, during the forty years in the wilderness, O house of Israel? ^0742

-You took up the tent of Moloch and the star of your god Rephan, the images that you made to worship; and I will send you into exile beyond Babylon. ^0743
+You took up the tent of Moloch and the star of your god Rephan, the images that you made to worship; and I will send you into exile beyond Babylon.' ^0743

 Our fathers had the tent of witness in the wilderness, just as he who spoke to Moses directed him to make it, according to the pattern that he had seen. ^0744